Kodak Moments Becomes First Business Inducted Into The Kiosk Hall Of Fame

-Kodak Moments President Nicki Zongrone and Kiosk Industry Group Manager Craig Allen Keefner
+Image Caption: Kodak Moments President Nicki Zongrone and Kiosk Industry Group Manager Craig Allen Keefner.

 Kodak Moments is also a leader in kiosk fleet management with a complete understanding of kiosk performance, how to manage and service a fleet, and the skilled resources to drive kiosk success.